zanedr/front-end-submissions-public/1611/mod-4/jet-fuel/Marissa-Becca.md

 ## Completion

 #### Were you able to complete the base functionality?
 * Yes - Brittany said that we could focus on testing and not complete date/visited and sorting.
+We have the date created and visits displaying but no sorting.
+The visited doesn't increment.

 #### Which extensions, if any, did you complete?